arvoelke/nengolib/README.md

 ### Installation

-NengoLib is tested rigorously (100% coverage) against Python 2.7, 3.4, and 3.5.
+NengoLib is tested rigorously (100% coverage) against Python 2.7, 3.4, and 3.5, and [Nengo](https://github.com/nengo/nengo) 2.1.0 and its development branch.

 To install the development version of NengoLib:
 ```